rjmeats/BritishRainfall/DailyReadings/TrialProcessing/AmazonTextract-DetectedText/readme.md

-# Text detected by Amazon Textract in images of sample daily rainfall records
+# Text detected by Amazon Textract in daily rainfall records

 These [images](../RotatedImages) of sample daily rainfall records were processed using Amazon Textract's 'Detect Document Text' API.

-The 'word blocks' detected in each image are recorded here, with two files for each image:
+The 'word blocks' detected by Textract in each image are recorded here, with two files for each image:

 * a CSV file which lists some details of each detected word block, including:
   * the unique block ID